thepowerfuldeez/OLMo/README.md

 Tried to add flash-attn RoPE support using triton kernel.
 During the development discovered several things:
 1. flash-attn==2.5.6 doesn't work with torch==2.3.0a0+40ec155e58.nv24.3 nightly.
 It throws an error that q,k,v are not fp16 or bf16 however they are.
+2. I have reinstalled torch 2.2 stable and re-reinstalled flash-attn=latest.
-2. RoPE triton kernel is not compatible with torch.compile.
+3. RoPE triton kernel is not compatible with torch.compile.
 I got along with it by using torch.compiler.disable decorator.

 Re-compiling flash-attn and addition of rope kernel results in 24300 tps, which is another 5% improvement.